micmejia/bible-dump/AMPC/Revelation/Rev 1.md

-John to the seven assemblies (churches) that are in Asia: May grace (God's unmerited favor) be granted to you and spiritual peace ([^e]the peace of Christ's kingdom) from Him Who is and Who was and Who is to come, and from the seven Spirits [[^f]the sevenfold Holy Spirit] before His throne,
+John to the seven assemblies (churches) that are in Asia: May grace (God's unmerited favor) be granted to you and spiritual peace (the peace of Christ's kingdom) from Him Who is and Who was and Who is to come, and from the seven Spirits [the sevenfold Holy Spirit] before His throne,